kalhorghazal/Google-Scholar-Authors/README.md

 Title: "A new insight to the analysis of co-authorship in Google Scholar"

-Authors: Ghazal Kalhor, Amin Asadi Sarijalou, Niloofar Sharifi Sadr, Behnam Bahrak
+Authors: Ghazal Kalhor, Amin Asadi Sarijalou, Niloofar Sharifi Sadr, and Behnam Bahrak

 DOI: https://doi.org/10.1007/s41109-022-00460-4